namiwang/namiwang.github.io/_posts/2020-11-22-building-a-roam-like-networked-heavily-customized-realtime-editor-part-1.md

         * updating components other than the editor (related notes, navigation, tags network, calendar, etc.)
 * a highly-customized editor
     * enforce a custom schema to control the layout of the documents
-        * say everything is a list item, there may be only text and tags in paragraph, etc.
+        * say everything is a list item, there may be only text and tags in a paragraph, etc.
-    * handle meta data like tags, assigning unique ids for the block
+    * handle meta-data like tags, assigning unique ids for the block
     * complex UI like inline drop-down menu
     * …
 * visualize data as a network and a calendar